spatialos/gdk-for-unity/README.md

 For further high-level information about this, see the [summary of key features](docs/content/faqs/key-features.md).

-In the future, you will be able to use the GDK to make multiplayer games with [Unity](http://unity3d.com) and [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos).
-This is a alpha release of the GDK Core which is the foundation of the product.
+This is an alpha release of the GDK Core which is the foundation of the product.
 To find out more see the [GDK blogpost](https://improbable.io/games/blog/unity-gdk-our-first-steps).

-* Version: alpha (for evaluation only)
-* Unity Game Development Kit repository: [github.com/spatialos/UnityGDK](https://github.com/spatialos/UnityGDK)
-* Use of the contents of this repository is subject to the [Improbable license](LICENSE.md)
-* Your access to and use of the Unity Engine is governed by the Unity Engine End User License Agreement.
-Please ensure that you have agreed to those terms before you access or use the Unity Engine.

 ---
 * [Setup Guide](docs/setup-and-installing.md)